abumuawiyah/ngrx/README.md

 Angular 6, CLI 6 (also known as angular workspace), NgRX and BootStrap 4

 > I can't spend enough time for this scaffold as I have "hackhaton" session on saturday (scheduled before I have this assessment) and on sunday I need to taking care of my kid (get chicken pox).
+> The assessment approach is pretty new to me as for UI developer, the process is we are having the wireframe first before code.
+I did spend hours to research how the Job ads checkout UX look like.
+> In the end I just design the UI based on my understanding

 ## Requirement
 Please install NodeJS, Git and Yarn